KlipperScreen/KlipperScreen/docs/Configuration.md

 *Do not* copy the entire default.conf file, just configure the settings needed.

 If no config file is found, then when a setting is changed in the settings panel, a new configuration file should be created automatically.

+## Starting on a different monitor/display/screen

+Add -m or --monitor as a launch argument, to specify the number of the monitor, that will show Klipperscreen (default: 0).

+!!! warning
+    Selecting the monitor is only allowed when KlipperScreen is set to launch fullscreen in standalone mode (no DE)

+## Adding launch arguments

+The recommended way to add launch arguments is:

+1. Create a launch script:
+    ```bash
+    touch ~/KlipperScreen/scripts/launch_KlipperScreen.sh
+    chmod +x launch_KlipperScreen.sh
+    ```
+2. Edit the script:
+    ```bash
+    nano ~/KlipperScreen/scripts/launch_KlipperScreen.sh
+    ```
+    Add the init and the launch argument, this example will launch KlipperScreen on the second monitor if exists:
+    ```
+    /usr/bin/xinit $KS_XCLIENT --monitor 1
+    ```

+    !!! tip
+        you can use --configfile and --logfile to specify custom locations for those files